-- Dress slacks/ khakis, traditional uniform-style cotton pants (inset pockets with no brads). - Jeans colors are limited to solid shades. - Dress slacks/traditional uniform pants may have a subtle print (not flamboyant such as tie-dyed, neon, rainbow, and camo). - Jeans may be worn on Mondays, Tuesdays, Thursdays, and Fridays. - Low-cut, tight, cargo, carpenter, or baggy jeans/pants may not be worn. - Pant length must be no higher than the ankle area. - Jeans/pants should not have holes, patches, pocket design, nor be faded, well-worn, or frayed. - Belts must be worn on all clothing with belt loops, if visible.
+- Dress slacks/ khakis, traditional uniform-style cotton pants (inset pockets with no brads). - Jeans colors are limited to solid shades. - Dress slacks/traditional uniform pants may have a subtle print (not flamboyant such as tie-dyed, neon, rainbow, and camo). - Jeans may be worn on Mondays, Tuesdays, Thursdays, and Fridays. - Low-cut, tight, cargo, carpenter, or baggy jeans/pants may not be worn. - Pant length must at least touch the anklebone or longer. - Jeans/pants should not have holes, patches, pocket design, nor be faded, well-worn, or frayed. - Belts must be worn on all clothing with belt loops, if visible.
 Pre-K boys are not required to wear a belt. - Overalls are not to be worn. - No elastic-bottom pants may be worn.